RTO Compliance Guide: Validation Frequency, Industry Currency & Short Course Requirements

 Final Takeaways

-• Industry currency: Business ownership may count but must be supported by vocational competency evidence.
+• Industry currency: Business ownership may count, but must be supported by vocational competency evidence.

 • Short courses: Must follow the same compliance framework as full qualifications.